KWijkniet/Collection/Settlers/README.md

 # Settlers
 Settlers is a project im making with my dad.
 Inspired by the games "The Settlers" we set out to create our own version.
+The current state of the project is a proof of concept.
+There has been little time invested in the graphics.

 ## Images
 **01.png**<br/>